Bullying: how it affects autistic children and teenagers

 - start to bully others.

-Talking to autistic children and teenagers about bullying
+Talking or communicating with autistic children and teenagers about bullying

-If you think your child is being bullied, you can find out what’s happening by listening and talking with your child.
-When you know more, you can take action with the school and help your child to handle bullying.
+If you think your autistic child is being bullied, you can find out what’s happening by listening and talking with your child.
+And then when you know more, you can take action and help your child to handle bullying.
 Calm and caring conversations with you will also help your child feel loved and supported.

 You can also ask about the school’s strategies for managing and preventing bullying.
-For example, it might have:
+For example, the school might have:

 - supervised safe places for children to go if they need to

-- a member of staff that children know they can report bullying to, and a bully box to use if they don’t want to speak to someone
+- a member of staff that children know they can report bullying to or a box children can put a note in if they don’t want to speak to someone

-- a program to promote awareness of autism
+- a program to promote autism awareness and appreciation of neurodiversity

 - cooperative group activities that include autistic children socially